graphprotocol/indexer-rs/contrib/README.md

 ### Note

 The current implementation leverages local-network for the common services and uses its testing configuration.
-We're specifically using an older [commit](https://github.com/edgeandnode/local-network/commit/ae72f1b8d57f18e7055a7fa29b873fe5bb8d9879) due to permissions issues with more recent versions, which fail when cloning the repository because of private git dependencies.

 ## Available Commands